 You know you need to get your mom a gift, but what to buy?
-According to the National Retail Federation, $5 billion will be spent on jewelry this year (accounting for 36 percent of shoppers).
-Another 37 percent of consumers will purchase clothing, 15 percent get electronics, and 24 percent will spend nearly $2 billion on spa services for their mothers.
+According to the National Retail Federation, over $5 billion will be spent on jewelry this year (accounting for 35 percent of shoppers).
+Another 38 percent of consumers will purchase clothing, 15 percent get electronics, and 24 percent will spend $2 billion on personal services (like spa treatments) for their mothers.
 But if you want to let mom pick out her own gift, you aren't alone—45 percent of surveyed consumers said they planned to go the gift card route.

 Many countries have a Mother’s Day, though they don't always fall on the second Sunday in May like it does in the U.S., Australia, China, Japan, and India.
 Flowers and gifts are a worldwide tradition for the day, but in Thailand parades are held and jasmine is commonly given as a gift.
-In Serbia, moms are tied up with rope or ribbon until they give sweets and gifts to their children (which seems to contradict the entire concept of the holiday).
+In Serbia, moms are tied up with rope or ribbon until they give sweets and gifts to their children.

 You’re probably planning on sending your own mom a card, but are you going to send cards to other mothers as well?
 The average consumer buys 2.8 Mother’s Day cards, so most people are buying for more than just their own mom (like, say, for their grandmothers, wives, mothers-in-law, sisters, or friends).
 In fact, 57 percent of mothers says they’ve received Mother’s Day gifts from non-family members.